 Tipping your chin toward your chest can make the process of swallowing more effective.

-Many people have trouble swallowing pills and so don't take their medications or take
+Many people have trouble swallowing pills and so don't take their medicines or take

 them less often.
-If these ideas do not work, be certain to talk to your health care
+If these ideas don't work, be certain to talk to your healthcare

 provider.
-There may be another medication or type of dose that is easier to swallow.
+There may be another medicine or type of dose that is easier to swallow.